ss2552/Guide_3DS/docs/installing-boot9strap-(super-skaterhax).md

 1. If your console displays:
     + **"The Homebrew Launcher" screen**: Continue to the next step
     + **A white "Error has occurred" message box**: The exploit failed due to random chance.
 Open System Settings, change the language to a different one (if possible), then retry this section.
 Be persistent; you may have to repeat this sequence up to ten times
+        + On JPN/KOR region consoles, there is only one language setting.
+On those consoles, you should open System Settings, close it, then retry this section
+        + If the exploit is still unsuccessful after more than ten attempts, there may be a problem with your files or SD card.
+Ensure that you are **not** using WinRAR to extract files, as it is known to cause issues
     + **A black screen that says "An error has occurred"**: Your file placement is incorrect.
 Ensure that the super-skaterhax files are on the root of the SD card
     + **A yellow screen**: Homebrew Launcher failed to open due to random chance.
 Hold the POWER button until the console turns off, then retry this section
     + **[The word "Text"](/images/screenshots/skaterhax/skater-old3ds.png)**: You have an Old 3DS, where this exploit **does not work**.
 If this is the case, you should follow [MSET9](installing-boot9strap-(mset9)) instead